SmartTokenLabs/TokenScript/doc/design_paper.md

 ### address "Frictionless Market" capacity

-Taking a closer look at market, a market is not a noisy channel overloaded with information.
-More importantly, it is a place where delivery versus payment happens.
+Taking a closer look at "market", a market is not a noisy channel overloaded with information; more importantly, it is a place where delivery versus payment happens.
 With less reliance on the middlemen, our focus is turned into the tokens being traded, that is, deliverables and payments.
 On the deliverable side, there are all sorts of things money can buy: assets, goods and services.
 On the payment side, there are Ether, DAI, Sovereign etc.

 Both the deliverables and the payment side requires a framework for tokens to "plug-in" - the TBML token behaviour language we are proposing.